LeComploteur/HONOR-MAGICBOOK-AMD-HUAWEI-MATEBOOK-AMD-RyzenTosh/README.md

 * Disable one of these controllers:
     * XHCI0 is used by the Type-C and LEFT USB-A port.
-    * XHCI1 is used by the two RIGHT USB ports and the Fingerprint reader.
+    * XHCI1 is used by the two RIGHT USB ports and the Fingerprint reader, as well as the Bluetooth Adapter

 **Do not disable both ports at the same time.** You will lose all USB ports, and you will not be able to boot the tool again to correct your mistake.